Mancasvel/calendar_notaria/README.md

 - **Input validation**: Client-side form validation
 - **CSRF protection**: Built-in NextAuth security
 - **Responsive security**: Mobile and desktop secure access

+## License

+This software is proprietary and confidential.
+All rights reserved by Manuel Castillejo Vela.

+**Important**: This is a commercial software product.
+Unauthorized use, copying, modification, or distribution is strictly prohibited and may result in legal action.

+For licensing inquiries, commercial use, or redistribution permissions, please contact:
+- **Manuel Castillejo Vela**
+- Email: [Contact email]
+- Phone: [Contact phone]

+See the LICENSE file for complete terms and conditions.